balramkhichar/opin-app/docs/setup.md

 - ✅ TypeScript support
 - ✅ Tailwind CSS v4 for styling
-- ✅ SCSS support with proper formatting
+- ✅ CSS support with proper formatting
 - ✅ ESLint for code quality
 - ✅ Prettier for code formatting (with Tailwind CSS class sorting)
 - ✅ Pre-commit hooks with lint-staged